ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario2/Evaluation_Scenario_2.md

 what the "intervention parameters" are.
 A data request back to TA1/TA2 has been made to define which parameters should be in this set.

+This example revealed a typo in our function (https://github.com/SciML/EasyModelAnalysis.jl/pull/135) which had to be fixed.

 ```@example scenario2
 intervention_parameters = [theta] # Need to figure out what these should be
 [p => EasyModelAnalysis.optimal_parameter_intervention_for_threshold(prob,